cookie-munster/cookie-munster.github.io/_pages/about.md

 ### U101 Peer Leader
 2015 - 2015
 > Teaching Assistant for a Capstone Scholars section of U101: The Student in the University.
 Assisted in developing lesson plans, group facilitation, and student engagement outside the classroom.
 Mentored students and organized class field trips and projects, developing communication, facilitation and other soft skills.

+### South Carolina Outreach and Informal Educators Summit
+2015 - 2017
+> Connected to my work in STEM outreach and Congaree NP, participated in SCOIES workshops and trainings to develop better teaching methods and engagement strategies.

 ## <i class="fa fa-trophy"></i> | Awards
 * Information Is Beautiful Award - Rising Star